tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 His lips were pinched and white in a determined grimace, and his eyes were serious.

-We had been walking for around ten minutes when he stopped suddenly.
+We had been walking for around ten minutes when he abruptly stopped.

 I nearly stumbled into him, and Beck glared at his backside as though, with her gaze, she could set him on fire.